 The number of high school students with disabilities working in part-time or summer jobs who are receiving traditional job coaching services is limited and may be reflective of the fact that job coaching/Supported Employment is not currently an allowable Pre-ETS under WIOA.
 Also, not all students with disabilities working in part-time or summer jobs require traditional job coaching services.
 However, students who participate in a Paid Work Experience (PWE) funded by OVR have the option to have a Worksite Trainer on site during their experience.
-A Worksite Trainer can monitor the student's activities, interface with the employer and provide supports to ensure a successful experience for the student and the employer during the PWE.
+A Worksite Trainer can monitor the student's activities, interface with the employer, and provide supports to ensure a successful experience for the student and the employer during the PWE.

-As indicated in Table 5 below, and explained in the above paragraph, there were 749 high school students with disabilities working in part-time or summer jobs who were receiving job coaching services in SFY 2022-2023 Q4.
-This was a significant increase from SFY 2021-2022 Q4, which reported 217 high school students in that category.
+As indicated in Table 5 below, and explained in the above paragraph, there were 796 high school students with disabilities working in part-time or summer jobs who were receiving job coaching services in SFY 2023-2024 Q1.